ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

 - `MeanOccupancyPerCU`: In the preceding example, the `MeanOccupancyPerCU` metric calculates the mean occupancy per compute unit.
 It uses the accumulate function with `HIGH_RES` to sum the `SQ_LEVEL_WAVES` counter every clock cycle.
 This sum is then divided by the maximum value of GRBM_GUI_ACTIVE and the number of compute units `CU_NUM` to derive the mean occupancy.

+## Kernel Serialization

+In *dispatch counting* mode, counter collection requires serialized execution of kernels on a target device to function.
+Kernel serialization isolates kernel executions, which helps to collect performance counter data.
+However, kernel serialization also leads to deadlock when applications requiring two kernels to execute on the same device simultaneously (co-dependent kernels) in dispatch counting mode.
+To avoid deadlock in such applications, opt for any of the following options:

+- Avoid co-dependent kernels in application.

+- Don't collect performance data for co-dependent kernels by specifying `filter` tag in the rocprofv3’s PMC file.

+- Use ROCprofiler-SDK's device-wide counter collection mode to collect performance data.
+You can use tools such as RDC and PAPI to collect information.
+Note that the device-wide counter collection captures data for all executions on the device and not specific to the kernels.